 Based in the Reception of UCAE, I handle general course enquiries from students and the public and support the successful delivery of Academic English courses and related activities offered by the UCAE.

 I also monitor the ucae-support inbox and progress all email requests relating to stationary orders, printer/copier issues, classroom supplies, IT equipment and building/telecom issues, raised by UCAE Tutors and PS staff.

 I joined the University in 1995, and have been Resources Co-ordinator for over 20 years.
-I oversee the Open Learning Area, which includes the library (which houses resources for over 80 languages), reception and multimedia spaces.
+I oversee the Open Learning Centre for Languages and Academic English (OLCLAE), which includes the library (which houses resources for over 80 languages), reception and multimedia spaces.
 I work with teaching staff to ensure our students have access to all the resources they need to support their learning - from ebooks, physical books and DVDs, to audio-visual equipment.
-I also look after the Face-to-Face language exchange scheme.
+I also look after the Face-to-Face languages exchange scheme.

 I was born in Birmingham and grew up in the Middle East, and am a Humanities graduate.
-Outside of work I enjoy language learning, growing food on a shared allotment, and creative writing.
+Outside of work I enjoy language learning, growing food on an allotment, and creative writing.